District 15 East Coast Property - Meyer & Amber Road. Where Should I Invest? (Updated 2022)

 Amber Point was built in 1991.
 It has a land size of 8,168sqm with 100 units.
 The units are all above 1600sf.
 There is potential for redevelopment too.

-There are 2 ways to capitalize on this.
+There are 2 ways to capitalise on this.

 Firstly, investors can invest in an older property with en-bloc potential.
 This is because properties that were en-bloc successfully will fetch a higher market price than if it is listed in the market.